-Evaluation Step 1
+Evaluation Stage 1

-The extended synopsis, the track record and CV of all applications will be evaluated by the relevant domain panel as selected by the applicant, supported by remote peer reviewers.
-Based on the outcome of the evaluation and indicative budgetary parameters21, a cohort of applications (Rated 'A', see below) will be retained for step 2.
+The full proposal (lay summary, detailed proposal, track record and CV) will be reviewed by remote peer reviewers.

+Based on the outcome of the remote peer reviewer evaluation, a cohort of applications (Rated 'A', see below) will be retained for Stage 2.